 Jump to:

-What is Achar Masala (Pickle Powder)?
+What is Achari Masala (Pickle Powder)?

 People used to make this Achari masala powder to make vegetables, mango, garlic, and onion achar and people love to serve it with meals.
 Here is a simple and easy recipe to make this homemade achari masala powder or spice mix and use it to make your favorite achar recipes.